mohe2015/web-experiments/README.md

 opening the page creates a link to connect to you you also send that info to the bootstrap server

 if you open that link it asks the bootstrap server to connect you to that participant

+but then the bootstrap server would need to store lots of data - the bootstrap server only stores the persons it trusts

+but everybody can ask it for a persons connection (they need to trust you first)

+maybe just use a dht and only trusted peers can add